arineng/arin_rdap/README.md

 # arin_rdap
-### A very simple vagrant machine designed to successfully build the [ARIN rdap development server](http://projects.arin.net/rdapbootstrap)
+A very simple vagrant machine that currently uses Ubuntu designed to successfully build the [ARIN rdap development server](http://projects.arin.net/rdapbootstrap).
-This is a simple Ubuntu box that will successfully build the rdap war and give you access to it.
 Feel free to customize to suit your needs

 Instructions:
 ```